Integration with Salesforce

-Salesforce Config Manager enables you to document your Enterprise Org configuration and then keep track of the impact of changes.
+Salesforce Config Manager enables you to get insights on and document your Salesforce Org configuration and then keep track of the impact of changes.
 This is invaluable as you configure and then continue to improve and upgrade your Salesforce implementation.

 Salesforce Config Manager helps you answer 2 questions:

 - If I change my operational processes what customizations do I need to update in Salesforce?